 - Have multiple benefit deductions from paychecks before the unpaid leave of absence begins; or

 - Receive and pay a monthly invoice for cost of benefits (must be paid timely on a monthly basis).
-Contact your benefits office for more information.
+Contact your human resources office for more information.

 - Stay on payroll at a reduced level so benefit deduction can be taken from your pay.
-When you return to work, any pay received during this period must be paid back to the UW.
+When you return to work, any pay received during this period must be paid back to the UW System.